Melanated-Cyber-Kings/Class7-Homework/01-Week/README.md

 rm -f /tmp/local_ipv4 /tmp/az /tmp/macid
 ```

+👉 Replace with your own script as needed.

 5. Review settings and click **Create launch template**.

 ---

-## 🚀 Step 2: Launch an Instance from Template
+## 🚀 Part 3: Launch an Instance from Template

 1. Go to **EC2 → Launch Templates**.
 2. Select your template → **Actions → Launch instance from template**.
-3. Review and adjust details (VPC, subnet, etc.).
+3. Choose / Review and adjust details (VPC, subnet, etc.).
 4. Click **Launch instance**.
-5. Navigate to **Instances → Select your instance** and verify it’s **Running**.
+5. Navigate to **Instances → Select your instance** and Verify instance state = **Running in EC2 → Instances**.
-6. Once booted, your **User Data script** will have installed and configured software automatically.
+6. If your script installed a web server, test by opening the instance’s Public IPv4 address in a browser.

 ---

-## 🔌 Step 3: Connect to Your EC2 Instance
+## 🔌 Step 4: Connect to Your EC2 Instance

 1. Select your instance in the **EC2 Dashboard**.
 2. Click **Connect** at the top.